swiss/designsystem/README.md

 ## Content

 - A storybook application presenting assets, components and layouts in isolation mode.
+- A Nuxt application on which Storybook is based on
-- A Figma Library containing assets and components
+- A Figma Library containing design assets, components and layout examples

 ## Project installation